Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Kansas Stats and Trends

-- Thus far this year Kansas has one win against the spread.

-- The Jayhawks have been underdogs by 24 points or more four times this year and covered the spread once.
+- The Jayhawks have covered the spread once this season when underdogs by 24 points or more (in four chances).

 - Kansas' games this season have gone over the total in five out of seven opportunities (71.4%).

-- The Jayhawks have 10 giveaways this season, while the Wildcats have 10 takeaways .
+- The Jayhawks have 10 turnovers this season, equal to the number of takeaways for the Wildcats.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.